BONSAMURAIS/triple-store/competency-questions.md

 PREFIX owl: <http://www.w3.org/2002/07/owl#>
 prefix bont: <http://ontology.bonsai.uno/core#>

-SELECT ?alabel
+# Output is a series of labels of agents that is in the activity train of "Coal".
-WHERE {
+SELECT ?alabel WHERE {

-  ?a1 (^bont:outputOf/bont:inputOf)* ?a2.
-  #from activity ?a1, it checks all flows that are the output of an activity which is also an
+  # from activity ?a1, it checks all flows that are the output of an activity which is also an
-  #input to another activity, the other activity is stored in ?a2.
+  # input to another activity, the other activity is stored in ?a2.
 It then checks ?a2 for
-  #outputs that are also inputs of other activities.
+  # outputs that are also inputs of other activities.
 This works by the * operating on both the
-  #properties ^bont:outputOf and bont:inputOf in order.
+  # properties ^bont:outputOf and bont:inputOf in order.
-  #^bont:outputOf is the inverse property of bont:outputOf (inversion of domain and range)
+  # ^bont:outputOf is the inverse property of bont:outputOf (inversion of domain and range)
+  ?a1 (^bont:outputOf/bont:inputOf)* ?a2.

-  ?flow2 a bont:Flow; #This set of lines is to get the flow-object of the output of ?a1
+  # This set of lines is to get the flow-object of the output of ?a1 by passing first identifying
+  # the flow of ?a1 and then the ?outputObject.
+  ?flow2 a bont:Flow;
          bont:objectType ?outputObject;
          bont:outputOf ?a1.

-  #The previous set was used to restrict the flow-object being monitored to the flow-object
-  #that has a label "Coal".
-This is done in the next set of lines.
+  # The flow-object being monitored that has a label "Coal" is then isolated.
+This is done in the
+  # next set of lines.
   ?outputObject a bont:FlowObject;
                 rdfs:label "Coal".

-  ?agent bont:performs ?a2; #Checks the labels of the agents that perform the activity ?a2, this includes ?a1
+  #Checks the labels of the agents that perform the activity ?a2, this includes ?a1
+  ?agent bont:performs ?a2;
          rdfs:label ?alabel.
 }
 LIMIT 500